Varicella Virus Vaccine LiveBrand Name: Varivax Other Names: Varicella vaccine Drug Class: Opportunistic Infections and Coinfections

 Before receiving Varivax, tell your health care provider:

-- If you are allergic to gelatin, neomycin, any other ingredients in Varivax, or any medicines.
-Tell your health care provider if you have ever had any reactions to a previous dose of the vaccine or to any other varicella virus vaccines.
+- If you or your child are allergic to gelatin, neomycin, any other ingredients in Varivax, or any medicines.
+Tell your health care provider if you or your child have ever had any reactions to a previous of the live varicella vaccine or to any other vaccines.

 - If you are pregnant or plan to become pregnant.
-Whether Varivax can harm an unborn baby is unknown.
-Varivax should not be given to pregnant women.
-And pregnancy should be avoided for 3 months after vaccination.
+Pregnant women should not get Varivax because the effects of the vaccine on an unborn baby are unknown.
+Pregnancy should be avoided for 3 months after .
+Talk to your health care provider about possible risks with receiving Varivax when pregnant.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Ask your health care provider if there are interactions between Varivax and the medicines you take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you or your child are taking or plan to take.
+Varivax may affect the way other medicines or products work, and other medicines or products may affect how Varivax works.
+Ask your health care provider if there are interactions between Varivax and the medicines you or your child take.

 Ask your health care provider about possible side effects from Varivax.
 Your health care provider will tell you what to do if you have side effects.